 Garden predators are high up the trophic pyramid, so that they are less numerous and add up to less biomass than herbivores or detritus eaters, but they are by far the most diverse group of animals in the garden.
 By eating other animals, predators get very concentrated high quality food, and can afford to put a lot of energy into getting it, or surviving without feeding frequently.
 Many predators have evolved very specialist and cunning techniques to catch food.
 This perhaps explains the diversity of predators, compared with herbivores that have to spend most of their time eating, because plant leaves are not very nutritious.
 The main groups of garden predators are:

-for an introduction to these animals, and look in Garden Wildlife for more about individual groups.
+for an introduction to these animals, and look in links above for more about individual groups.

 Detritivores and decomposers